BackEndByAlex/salaryscope-api/prisma/README.md

 - **Job** — stores job titles.
 Each job can belong to a category.
 - **Company** — stores company names, ratings, and their country.
 - **SalaryRecord** — the main table.
 Every salary entry links to a job, and optionally to a company and two countries (where the employee lives, where the company is).
 Salary records also track things like work year, experience level, employment type, and work setting.
 - **User** — stores registered users.
-Used only for authentication — users can create and manage their own salary records.
+Used only for authentication, users can create and manage their own salary records.

 When you change `schema.prisma`, you always create a migration afterwards to apply those changes to the database.